Medieval Greek: History and development

 In the period between 603 and 619, the southern and eastern parts of the empire (Syria, Egypt, North Africa) were occupied by Persian Sassanids and, after being recaptured by Heraclius in the years 622 to 628, were conquered by the Arabs in the course of the Muslim conquests a few years later.
+The empire lost its predominantly non-Greek-speaking provinces (Syria, Egypt, North Africa) by the 7th-century Muslim conquests, and its population was overwhelmingly Greek-speaking by the 8th century.

 Alexandria, a centre of Greek culture and language, fell to the Arabs in 642.
 During the seventh and eighth centuries, Greek was gradually replaced by Arabic as an official language in conquered territories such as Egypt, as more people learned Arabic.
 Thus, the use of Greek declined early on in Syria and Egypt.
 The invasion of the Slavs into the Balkan Peninsula reduced the area where Greek and Latin was spoken (roughly north of a line from Montenegro to Varna on the Black Sea in Bulgaria).
 Sicily and parts of Magna Graecia, Cyprus, Asia Minor and more generally Anatolia, parts of the Crimean Peninsula remained Greek-speaking.
 The southern Balkans which would henceforth be contested between Byzantium and various Slavic kingdoms or empires.
-The Greek language spoken by one-third of the population of Sicily at the time of the Norman conquest 1060–1090 remained vibrant for more than a century, but slowly died out (as did Arabic) to a deliberate policy of Latinization in language and religion from the mid-1160s.
+The Greek language spoken by one-third of the population of Sicily at the time of the Norman conquest 1060–1090 remained vibrant for more than a century, but slowly died out (as did Arabic) to a deliberate policy of Latinisation in language and religion from the mid-1160s.

 From the late 11th century onwards, the interior of Anatolia was invaded by Seljuq Turks, who advanced westwards.
 With the Ottoman conquests of Constantinople in 1453, the Peloponnese in 1459 or 1460, the Empire of Trebizond in 1461, Athens in 1465, and two centuries later the Duchy of Candia in 1669, the Greek language lost its status as a national language until the emergence of modern Greece in the year 1821.
 Language varieties after 1453 are referred to as Modern Greek.